TomoGraphics/tomographics.github.io/_posts/2019-12-20-lecture-on-microtomography.md

 The poster image of this blog post shows a three-dimensional visualization of a mouse skull which is approximately 25 mm long from the nose to the back of the skull.
 The mouse head was scanned on a [SkyScan 1172](https://web.archive.org/web/20180816222756/http://bruker-microct.com/products/1172.htm) with a source voltage of 59 kV, a source current of 167 µA with camera and geometry settings leading to an isotropic voxel size of 7.96 µm.
 The whole scan took about 74 minutes.
-We used the dataset throughout the lecture to show different details and intricacies of the tomographic imaging process.
+We used the data set throughout the lecture to show different details and intricacies of the tomographic imaging process.

 The skull was visualized in [MeVisLab](http://www.sci.utah.edu/software/imagevis3d.html) with the [MeVis Path Tracer feature](https://mevislabdownloads.mevis.de/docs/3.1/MeVisLab/Standard/Documentation/Publish/Overviews/PathTracerOverview.html).
-The movie was geerated from a set of single frames [in the same manner as described previously]({{ site.baseurl }}{% post_url 2017-11-14-rat-eye %}).
+The movie was generated from a set of single frames [in the same manner as described previously]({{ site.baseurl }}{% post_url 2017-11-14-rat-eye %}).